 Poetry at the Terrace bar

 I caught a few of the poets performing upstairs at the Terrace bar, just about making themselves heard over the music from Level 1.
 Iman West, who is part of the Shiiku poetry collective, shared her powerful work about her Pakistani heritage and her experience as a mixed-race person, as well as the much more light-hearted “If Relationships Were Shits.”
-Next up, Bristol poet Dash brought a visceral energy to the stage with his pieces confronting toxic masculinity, mental health and the wake of the Black Lives Matter protests, with our location (Bristol Beacon being formally called Colston Hall) lending added poignancy to his closing line, “Colston will not be the last to fall.”
+Next up, Bristol poet Dash brought a visceral energy to Takeover with his pieces confronting toxic masculinity, mental health and the wake of the Black Lives Matter protests, with our location (Bristol Beacon being formally called Colston Hall) lending added poignancy to his closing line, “Colston will not be the last to fall.”

 Poets Iman West and Dash